rbdannenberg/arco/doc/design.md

 Currently, users normally send O2 messages from Serpent using `o2_send_cmd` with a type string to specify types in the message.
-We will add a special type character code "U" for Ugen that expects a Ugen_id object, checks the epoch number to make sure it is valid, extracts the id from the Ugen_id, and adds it to the message using `o2_add_int32`.
+We use a special type character code "U" for Ugen that expects a Ugen_id object, checks the epoch number to make sure it is valid, extracts the id from the Ugen_id, and adds it to the message using `o2_add_int32`.